 Ingredient Notes

-Kale - I recommend using curly kale.
-That is what I always use.
+- Kale - I recommend you use curly kale for the milder flavor.
 You could try lacinato kale, but that is a bit richer in flavor and might be overpowering.

-Walnuts - I have made this using walnuts and almonds, so if you're looking for an almond pesto, you can for sure swap the walnuts for almonds.
-And either way, this pesto is great for those who want pesto without pine nuts.
+Swap the walnuts for almonds - I have made this vegan pesto with both walnuts and almonds, so if you're looking for an almond pesto, you can for sure swap the walnuts for almonds.

 Step 1: Add all ingredients, except for the olive oil, to a food processor.

-Step 2: Process until ingredients start to form a paste; 30-45 seconds.
+Step 2: Blend until ingredients start to form a paste; 30-45 seconds.
 You may need to scrape down the sides a couple times.
-Next, add the olive oil.

 - Brush on top of salmon during and after cooking.